 CO.NO.
-COURSE OBJECTIVES CO-1 Illustrate the various process involved in digestion.
+The learners will be able to CO-1 Illustrate the various process involved in digestion.
 CO-2 Identify the blood components and its functions.
 CO-3 Differentiate the physiology and anatomy of kidney and lungs.
 CO-4 Explain the mechanism of muscle contraction.
 CO-5 Develop on the role of hormones and its functions.